holstritch/holstritch.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: cv_pdf.pdf # you can also use external links here
+cv_pdf: cv_2025.pdf # you can also use external links here
-description: Below is a breakdown of my CV, it's also available as a pdf.
+description: Please click the PDF icon to see my full CV, below is a brief summary of my experience.
 toc:
   sidebar: left
 ---